 Like any large hosting company, they have issues with security.
 They represent a huge target to takedown…especially when political controversy erupts.

-For example, when GoDaddy needed to beef up their online security product, they simply went and bought Sucuri – the go-to the web security company.
+For example, when GoDaddy needed to beef up their online security product, they simply went and bought Sucuri – the go-to web security company.
+They wanted to beef up their WordPress support services…so they went and bought WP Curve.

 And scale has advantages too.
 When GoDaddy says that they can “increase your resources to deal with additional load” – yeah, they can actually do that.
 When a mass hack or DDoS attack happens – they actually have resources to throw at the problem.